yaoliliu/DanceGRPO-kontext/README.md

 <img src=assets/rewards/opensource_sd.png width="49%">
 <img src=assets/rewards/opensource_flux.png width="49%">

 We provide more visualization examples (base, 80 iters rlhf, 160 iters rlhf) in ```"./assets/flux_visualization"```.
 The visualization scripts can be found in ```"./scripts/visualization/vis_flux.py"```.
-We always use larger resolutions and more sampling steps than RLHF training for visualization, because we use lower resolutions and less sampling steps for speeding up the RLHF training.
+We always use larger resolutions and more sampling steps than RLHF training for visualization, because we use lower resolutions and less sampling steps for speeding up the RLHF training

+We don't recommend using 8 H800s for the FLUX training script, because we find a global prompt batch size of 8 is not enough.

 More discussion on FLUX can be found in ```"./fastvideo/README.md"```.